juzuz/juzuz/README.md

 - 🔭 I’m currently working on a mobile app!
 - 👓 I’m also learning as much as I can out of the school curriculum 🤣
 - 👯 I’m always open to meet new people and learn more!
-- 🥅 2020 Goals: Create more projects
+- 🥅 2021 Goals: Create more projects
-- 🏆 Fun fact: I love playing tennis and enjoy brewing coffee☕
+- 🏆 Fun fact: I love playing tennis, boudlering and enjoy brewing coffee☕
 - 🚩 Languages: ⭐🇺🇸 - English 🇰🇷 - Korean 🇨🇳 - Chinese 🇯🇵 - Japanese

 ### Connect with me: